scott-baxter/sisense-api-client-csharp/README.md

   - StartElastiCubeServerAsync(server, cubeName) - Starts the ElastiCube Server.
   - StopElastiCubeServerAsync(server, cubeName) - Stops the ElastiCube Server.
   - RestartElastiCubeServerAsync(server, cubeName) - Restarts the ElastiCube Server.
+  - StartBuildElastiCubeServerAsync(server, cubeName, buildType) - Starts the build process for an ElastiCube.
+  - StopBuildElastiCubeServerAsync(server, cubeName) - Stops the build process for an ElastiCube.

 <h1>Bugs or questions?</h1>